maxipaxi/blocking-queue-kata/README.md

 <details>
   <summary>Hint 1:</summary>
-Use semaphores for the blocking part.
+Use a semaphore for the blocking part.
 </details>

 <details>